andykuo1/candlelight/src/main/java/net/jimboi/test/gumshoe/readme.txt

     - Hooks into history of Secrets
         - Raises questions
         - 5 or 6 per character
+    - Hooks
+        - About someone
+        - Allude to secrets
+            -
+        - Reveal relevant history

 7) The Killer
     - Map of the Venue